 Hvar is the perfect little getaway where you can find an amazing hill-top fortress, old city walls and beaches.
 You can catch one of the boats at the Port of Split.
 They offer speed boats which are a 30 minute ride, or a normal boat which is about an hour journey.
 During peak season, boats run to the island of Hvar all day.
 However off-season is when the boats tend to go only three times a day.

 When you arrive to the Island of Hvar, take a walk up to the medieval Fortica Fortress which is located above the town.
 This walk takes roughly 20 minutes.
 Instead of walking you can also rent a scooter.
-We decided to take a scooter as we wanted a newer experience.
-You can easily rent a scooter at a near by rental and it is only an easy 5 minute drive up the hill.
-After exploring the Fortress we took a short ride around the island just to explore the landscape and local life.
+We decided to take a scooter as we wanted a fesh, new experience.
+You can easily rent a scooter at a near by rental and it is an easy 5 minute drive up the hill.
+After exploring the Fortress we took a short ride around the island to explore the landscape and local life.
 Hvar also has great eateries.
 Have lunch or dinner at restaurant by the waterfront if you love the views of the harbor and boats.
-There are also near by beaches if you wish to have a swim and just have a chill day.
+There are also near by beaches if you wish to have a swim or to have a relaxing day.

 EXPLORE THE CITY BY FOOT

 Walking doesn’t sound like one of the most exciting things to do, but trust me, you will want to spend a good part of your day exploring the old town by foot.
 The waterfront walk is truly amazing.
 It is kept clean and there are lots of bench seats where you can sit with an ice-cream and absorb the views.
 During off-season you will encounter less tourists and many locals.
 There are many restaurants in this area as well.
 You should also explore the little city streets within the old city.
 This is where where you can find local bakeries, cafes, restaurants and shops.
 The architecture of the town itself is amazing and definitely worth exploring.
 Walking is a great way to experience what this old part of Split was once like.